elise-yz/ai-labs/README.md

 # ai-labs
-Selected AI labs from my artificial intelligence coursework at TJHSST (python).
+Selected AI labs from my artificial intelligence coursework at TJHSST.

 Tictactoe: A bot that plays tictactoe against you.
 Optimized to always play perfectly.